-The year is 2018.
+The year is 2020.
 You’re a brand on Instagram trying to up your marketing game.
 Then why would you still use a personal profile?
 Before you can get knee-deep into strategy, the first step is to optimize Instagram for your brand.
 That begins with first, making a quick switch to an Instagram business profile.
 Not only can a biz profile help you run targeted ad campaigns, but you can also get a glimpse of what’s really working for you – brand analytics.
-From knowing which segment to target, to when they’re actively ‘heart-ing’ away your posts, you get a goldmine of information when you’re on a Business Profile.
+From knowing which segment to target, to when they’re actively ‘hearting’ away your posts, you get a goldmine of information when you’re on a Business Profile.
 Instagram’s business profiles also support third-party social media tools that help manage your brand’s Instagram presence more efficiently.